Dear Friends,

 While trying to navigate out of the city of Puerto Princesa...

-After exiting the town area enjoying the first part of the drive; lush greenery.
+While in town, navigating the SUV among the local transportation.
+After exiting the town area enjoying the first part of the drive; lush greenery. |

 we knew we have to make a pit stop at the local mall (which was huge, by the way) to get all kinds of necessities as we figured it may be our last chance to get some and thank God we got them, that was the only proper shopping mall we saw during the entire trip!